XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

 9. Run the app on at least one platform and tap on an entry in the `ListView`.
-It should now show the note details!
+It should show the note details!

 ![App running on UWP](media/image23.png)

-10. Try editing an entry's title and then pressing the Back button - it should be changed on the main page as well since we are using the same object.
+10. Try editing an entry's title and then pressing the Back button; it should be changed on the main page as well since we are using the same object.
 However, this is actually a bug since we aren't currently using our `UpdateAsync` method; it's just lucky that it works in _this_ case.

 11. Open the **NoteEntryEditPage.xaml.cs** code behind file.